MiketheChap/worldwidestew/content/events/2025-11-22-2026janaicautiouslycurious.md

 ---
-title: Collaborating with AI - A Hands-On Workshop for the Cautiously Curious
+title: Collaborating with AI - A Hands-On Workshop for the Cautious
 description: ""
 date: 2025-11-22T21:59:45.875Z
 preview: ""